Shrub not growing

 Landscaping

-The answer to 'shrub not growing' is that there can be several common causes, including poor soil conditions, improper planting, insufficient sunlight or water, or pest/disease issues.
-Symptoms may include stunted growth, yellowing or wilting leaves, and a general lack of vigor.
+The answer to 'shrub not growing' is that there are several common causes, including improper planting, insufficient sunlight or water, nutrient deficiencies, and pests or diseases.
+Symptoms may include stunted growth, yellowing or wilting leaves, and bare or sparse foliage.

-To troubleshoot, start by checking the soil - is it too compacted, too dry, or lacking in nutrients?
-Amend the soil as needed and ensure the shrub is getting the right amount of water.
-Make sure it's planted in a spot with the appropriate sunlight requirements.
-Inspect for signs of pests or disease and treat accordingly.
-If the issues persist, it's best to consult a professional landscaper who can assess the problem and recommend the best solution.
+To troubleshoot, first check the planting location and ensure the shrub is getting the right amount of sunlight and water.
+Test the soil and amend it with appropriate nutrients if needed.
+Look for signs of pests or diseases and treat accordingly.
+If the issue persists, it's best to consult a professional landscaper who can diagnose the problem and provide the right solution.

 Step-by-Step Guide